Coronavirus in Colorado: We’re taking your questions

-DENVER– Two “presumptive positive” cases of the novel coronavirus have been confirmed in Colorado, Gov. Jared Polis said Thursday afternoon.
+DENVER (KDVR) — Five “presumptive positive” cases of the novel coronavirus have been confirmed in Colorado.

 READ MORE: